PeterCamilleri/format_engine/README.md

 * found - The text found by the last parse (or parse!) operation.

 ###Format Specifier Attributes
-The format specifier (accessed as fmt above) has the following attributes:
+The format specifier, used in both formatting and parsing and accessed as the fmt attribute, has itself, the following attributes:
 * has_width? - Was a width specified?
 * width - The width parameter or 0 if not specified.
 * width_str - The actual width text or an empty string.
 * has_prec? - Was a precision specified?
 * prec - The precision parameter or 0 if not specified.
 * prec_str - The actual precision text or an empty string.
-* parm_str - The actual parameter text or an empty string.
+* parm_str - The actual parameter (width and precision) text or an empty string.

 ## Philosophy